workingDog/kmlToGeojson/README.md

     java -jar converter-0.1.jar kml_file.kml geojson_file.geojson

-where "kml_file.kml" is the Kml file you want to convert, and "geojson_file.geojson" is the destination file with the GeoJSON results.
+where "kml_file.kml" is the Kml file you want to convert, and "geojson_file.geojson" is the destination file with the [GeoJSON](http://geojson.org/) format results.
+If the "geojson_file.geojson" is absent, the output is directed to console.

-You can also use the "KmlConverter" class in your code, such as:
+You can also use the "KmlConverter.scala" class in your code, such as:

     val geojson = KmlConverter().toGeoJson(kml)

-This gives you a GeoJson object that can easily be converted to GeoJSON format, such as:
+This gives you a [play-geojson object](https://github.com/jroper/play-geojson) that can easily be converted to [GeoJSON](http://geojson.org/) format using:

     geojson.foreach(obj => println(Json.prettyPrint(Json.toJson(obj))))

-"KmlConverter" has one generic method "toGeoJson()" that takes any of the implemented Kml objects.
+"KmlConverter.scala" has one generic method "toGeoJson()" that takes any of the implemented Kml objects.
 See also "TestGeoJson".

 ## Status

 work in progress, not tested

-Using scala 2.11.7, java 8 and SBT.
+Using scala 2.11.7, java 8 and SBT-0.13.9.

 Ringo Wathelet